 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.
-This is a little extra to the normal sewing machines.
+This is a little extra to the normal sewing machines but truly fascinating.

 "If the British

 Empire and its Commonwealth lasts for a thousand years...men will still

 You may wonder why I have added this page about J. K. Ross D.F.C. on my antique sewing machine site?